Chamkang6093/Chamkang_Backtest/README.md

 ## Description
 * Established whole structure of a low-frequency backtest system for simulating executing algorithmic trading strategies, when dividends, splitting, rights exiting and transaction slippage, fees are considered.
+* Tested the functionality of this system by using a simple sector rotation strategy.

 ## Instructions
 1. Before running the code, a directory at the designated path ("address" in the code) should be created.